ZhuiyiTechnology/AutoIE/README.md

 Test dataset
 1. 2000 samples with full label

+## Baseline
+The evaluation provides a baseline system for participants.
+The solution is based on the paper "Better Modeling of Incomplete Annotations for Named Entity Recognition", please check the readme file in the baseline folder for more detail

 ## Submission & Evaluation
 For submission, please write the prediction result into a single file and email it to Xuefeng Yang (杨雪峰) email：ryan@wezhuiyi.com

 The submission file  format should be the same as the format of given dev dataset.
 To be specific, each sample is separated by a blank line and each char in sample is labelled by BIE format.
 All labels are B-TV, I-TV, E-TV, B-PER, I-PER, E-PER, B-NUM, I-NUM, E-NUM, and O.